khashf/parallel/project4/README.md

 ### Wolfs

 #### Compute stage 1

 * More wolfs are born only when there are more than 1 wolf in the pack.

-The chance of wolfs being born increase when the temperature and precip is nice.
-The "nice" condition is harder than grain, so we can use 150% of grain-nuturing condition as wolf-breading condition.
+* There is 25% chance a new wolf is born from a pair of wolfs

 #### Compute stage 2